Cat grooming: How do I take care of my cat’s fur?

-Here is everything you need to know about taking care of your cat’s fur.
+Here in this article we’ll answer all of your questions so you know everything you need to about taking care of your cat’s fur.

 Cats like to keep themselves clean.
 You’ve probably seen your cat grooming themselves, using their rough tongue to lick parts of their fur.
 However, it’s also important that you groom your cat too.